bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 ## Reissuance of tokens.

-Unknown speaker  Unknown speaker0:05
+Unknown speaker
 So your first suggestion was to take two blind signature of 0.1 and 0.9 and register them tog to the coordinator, is that correct?

-Jonas  Unknown speaker0:Unknown speaker4
+Jonas
 Perhaps I wouldn't call this registering, I would just call this like, perhaps like just the reissuance, we've used that term before you have a token, and you will just want to get a new one with a new serial number.
 And these tokens are unlinkable.
 And the same would work if you show two tokens.
 And a new token where the new token is the sum of the former tokens, and you don't have to show the actual values to the server, you just have to show that the sum matches to the new value.
 And then you wouldn't have the privacy loss of having to show the individual values of the old tokens.

-Unknown speaker  Unknown speaker1:11
+Unknown speaker
 Yes, so the thing is, we get the blind the signature on the data itself, which means if we want a reissuance phase there, then we will have to expose the values.

-Jonas  Unknown speaker1:33
+Jonas
 Okay.

 ## Are denominations required by anonymous credentials?

-Unknown speaker  Unknown speaker1:34
+Unknown speaker
  So, there might be some scheme that works with the with BLS signature, we actually figured it out how to do that, because they're the signatures actually has the message itself.
 So it's really fresh, I just learned about it today.
 And something like that you can give the two blinded BLS signature to the coordinator and prove that their sum is this value.
 And because of the blind BLS signatures are the unique tokens there, this way, we won't have problems.
 So with anonymous credentials, I think you would have to, to create a bunch of bunch of denominations, right?

-Jonas  Unknown speakerUnknown speaker:46
+Jonas
 I don't think so.
 I think this is exactly the magic of these anonymous credentials that you can do these.
 Some proofs.
 Similar to what you just described with the BLS signatures.

-Unknown speaker  Unknown speaker3:03
+Unknown speaker
 That's really similar with what we came up with indeed, but I'm not sure in this paper.
 Maybe I just didn't go into it.

-Jonas  Unknown speaker3:Unknown speaker1
+Jonas
 If I remember correctly, perhaps they're not showing this in this paper.
 But this is something that is like a central concept in the Brand's PhD thesis.
 I believe you can do the same thing with anonymous credentials, because both types of credentials look actually very similar.

-Unknown speaker  Unknown speaker3:5Unknown speaker
+Unknown speaker
 All right.
 Would it make sense to start investigating this instead of doing it with BLS signatures?

 ## Anonymous credentials vs BLS signatures

-Jonas  Unknown speaker4:08
+Jonas
 Actually, I think I don't know.
 I will do whatever is easiest, actually.
 Because I guess for your application, or in general, it doesn't make too big of a difference.
 If you use BLS.
 I mean, if you think that parents are secure and BLS signatures are secure, and this whole bunch of crypto sanctions that I think you can just use that if that's easier.
 I don't think you have to restrict yourself to something that works in the discrete logarithm paradigm.

-Unknown speaker  Unknown speaker4:46
+Unknown speaker
 Aren't BLS signatures work on the discrete logarithm paradigm?

-Jonas  Unknown speaker4:50
+Jonas
 No, they use pairings.
 So it's different curves and different crypto assumptions.

-Unknown speaker  Unknown speaker4:59
+Unknown speaker
 Okay.
 All right.
 So yeah, I'm not sure it is easier for us because the implementation since ours, I think still lacking behind of the BLS signature implementations.
 So, on the other hand it's such a simple scheme that even they could even explain it to me who doesn't understand crypto that much.

-Jonas  Unknown speaker5:30
+Jonas
 The BLS thing doesn't have an implementation.
 And if so, how is it called?
 So I can find it?

-Unknown speaker  Unknown speaker5:37
+Unknown speaker
 I think it does not have implementation in C. It has for a couple of languages.
 I think the main implementation is C++.
 And there is bindings for that.

-Jonas  Unknown speaker5:54
+Jonas
 I think there's an implementation of Brands credentials in C, right.
 That's see your proof library.

-Unknown speaker  Unknown speaker6:01
+Unknown speaker  6:01
 Yes, I was playing around with that.
 In fact, I ported it to dotnet core.
 And it's not that obvious how to use that.
 But the code is very clean, and very nice.
 So I would have loved to go with your proof.

 ## Problem's with proof. / Brands' credentials.

-Jonas  Unknown speaker6:Unknown speaker1
+Jonas
 Well, what's the problem with your proof?

-Unknown speaker  Unknown speaker6:Unknown speaker6
+Unknown speaker
 Well, that doesn't solve our problem.
 As far as I understand it, you do need a bunch of stuff.
 To deal with that.
 Also, people are talking about that it's not very secure, and things like that.

-Jonas  Unknown speaker6:47
+Jonas
 No one's found in vulnerability yet.
 Brands credential.
 So as far as I know.
 I know, it's a difficult question.
 But I think the the sum proof that I mentioned earlier, should work just as well with Brands credentials, you don't need multiple denominations.

-Unknown speaker  Unknown speaker7:14
+Unknown speaker
 Because Brands credentials would be able to prove the sum.
 So how would the range proofs apply to that?

-Jonas  Unknown speaker7:34
+Jonas
 Yeah, you probably still have to do this range proofs to show that the values don't overflow.
 But I am not sure if the you prove library does that already for you?
 And really looked into the library?

-Unknown speaker  Unknown speaker7:48
+Unknown speaker
 How about the merging of the coins?
 I think that could be a problem there that you cannot merge two attributes together in a way that it both prevents double spending.
 And and you don't expose the attribute, you know, the values only the some of them?
 I'm not sure that's possible?

-Jonas  Unknown speaker8:Unknown speaker9
+Jonas
 I think it is.
 I think that's the point of Brand's credential.
 If you do a reissuance, you don't have to show all the attributes.
 You prove to the server that your new token doesn't have any other value than the sum of your old tokens combined.
 I think and this is possible with Brands credentials.

-Unknown speaker  Unknown speaker9:00
+Unknown speaker
 You don't need a ressuarence there.

-Jonas  Unknown speaker9:04
+Jonas
 Yeah, you wouldn't need the reissuance.

 Unknown speaker  Unknown speaker9:07
 Finally, there is an argument why our scheme is better.
 Because we don't need reissuance scheme there.

-Jonas  Unknown speaker9:Unknown speaker3
+Jonas
 That sounds like something that BLS or parents could do.
 Like merging different credentials together without communication with the server, so nice to me that sounds plausible.

 ## Unlinkable re-use of credentials.

-Unknown speaker  Unknown speaker9:40
+Unknown speaker
 I 'm just going to read a few things about here is that you prove from the the article that to be for everyone knows what we're talking about.
 From the efficiency point of view.
 Therefore, the you prove credential system based on Brands work acquired and implemented by Microsoft seem attractive, you prove does not allow unlinkable reuse of credentials in order to unlink ability, use a credential again, in order to unlinkable user credential again, a user must get it re issued.
 Which actually suggests that, in fact that this paper doesn't have linkable credentials, only unlinkable one.
 These lines don't suggest that, but that's what's in the paper.
 Let me see one more thing there.
 When such proof is carried out, it cannot be linked to previous users of the same credential, or any other identifying information about the user.
 Is what I what I'm talking about here, we actually want the opposite.
 In order to avoid the worst spending, we want a use to be linked to previous users of the same credential.
 Which brands provide and this scheme does not?
 I'm not sure how hard would it be to to implement it?
 Would it be only a simplification, or this would be a major headache to implement linkable credentials on top of ESEA construct?

-Jonas  Unknown speaker:10
+Jonas
 On top of what construct?

-Unknown speaker  Unknown speaker:14
+Unknown speaker
 It's like the speaker's anonymous credentials like ACR?

-Jonas  Unknown speaker:19
+Jonas
 Yeah, I think that's easy, because one of the attributes would just be the serial number that the server stores, I mean, the service does have the serial numbers, of course that have been used, right?
 You wouldn't need the ratio once again to show your serial number, and then you get a new token.

-Unknown speaker  Unknown speaker:45
+Unknown speaker
 That would also ruin the sum stuff that we talked about with.

-Jonas  Unknown speaker:53
+Jonas
 No why?

-Unknown speaker  Unknown speaker:53
+Unknown speaker
 If you put a serial number into the attribute, then you cannot prove the sum.
 I mean, the serial number is there, you know.

 Jonas  3:09